-You have progressed as a designer since — from being a freelance designer to being the Co-Founder of a multidisciplinary design studio, in the wild.
+You have progressed as a designer since — from being a freelance designer to being the co-founder of a multidisciplinary design studio, in the wild.
 Do you think your design practice has changed and did you notice this change when you worked on the Tokyo edition?

-In the context of Singapore’s art commissioning process, artwork is viewed as a commodity to trade (you understand our city’s inert language is one of trade and commerce) and hence the artist is then viewed as the “brand” of the commodity.
-Now I’m going to leave that as a neutral observation, because to debate about whether that is right or wrong is a whole other conversation.
-This runs contrary to the way many artists practice in Singapore.
-The term art practice itself shows that it is a continuous process of practicing the body and mind.
-There is no end product to ship, no app launch date, maybe until the artist dies or decides to stop.
+In the context of Singapore’s art commissioning process, artwork is viewed as a commodity to trade (you understand our city’s inert language is one of trade and commerce).
+Hence, the artist is viewed as the “brand” of the commodity.
+Now I am going to leave that as a neutral observation because to debate about whether that is right or wrong is another conversation.
+This runs contrary to the way many artists practise in Singapore.
+The term art practice itself shows that it is a continuous process of practising the body and mind.
+There is no end product to ship or no app launch date maybe until the artist dies or decides to stop.

-On the global art scene, we have yet to have a truly household name (not to say it’s impossible, look how well our pop culture is doing).
+On the global art scene, we have yet to have a truly household name.
+This is not to say it is impossible, look how well our pop culture is doing.
 When faced with a bigger challenge, it is an advantage to have a team.
-Probably a lot more fun too (I mean Avengers is way more fun than a solo Superman flying about).
-For that reason, Singapore has always adopted the strategy of ‘hunting in packs’.
+Probably a lot more fun too; the Avengers are way more fun than a solo Superman flying around.
+For that reason, Singapore has always adopted the strategy of “hunting in packs”.
 The bigger brand here is Singapore.
-Now at this point I must clarify, when I say Singapore I’m not just referring to the government.
-I’m referring to the people that make up Singapore.
-For an artist practicing in Singapore, the dream is always to have a much bigger playing ground and audience beyond Singapore, there is a lot of groundwork to prepare for a hunt.
-And here I’m going to assume professionalism from all parties, no childish hidden meanings or motives.
+When I say Singapore, I am not referring to only the government.
+I am referring to the people who make up Singapore.
+For an artist practising here, the dream is always to have a much bigger playing ground and an audience beyond Singapore; there is a lot of groundwork to prepare for a hunt.
+And I am going to assume professionalism from all parties, no childish hidden meanings or motives.
 These to me are much bigger and more important agendas that inform who we approach to work with and which works are presented.

 Singapore: Inside Out has since travelled to five cities.
 How far can we stretch this narrative and mode of presentation?